Line A3 (Athens Suburban Railway): History

-The – train service, which forms part of Line A3 today, became part of the Athens Suburban Railway timetable on 10 February 2014, initially using existing diesel multiple units.
+TrainOSE started including services to Chalcis as part of the Suburban Railway network on 14 March 2012, with the service appearing on maps by the summer of that year.
 Electric train services using Class 460 electric multiple units were introduced on 30 July 2017, when the electrification of the Piraeus–Platy railway between and Athens was complete.
+The service was numbered as Line A3 on 1 August 2023.